South of Mo village, Tlianh Yen commune, Thaih Thanh district, Thanh Hoa province.

-Con Moong Cave is not really a tourist site, at least not at the moment.
+Hang Con Moong (Con Moong Cave) is not really a tourist site, at least not at the moment.
 But this may change soon.
-There are plans to submit the site to the UNESCO World Heritage List.
+There were plans to submit the site to the UNESCO World Heritage List.
 This would create international attention and growing tourism.
-The main idea is of course, that funding from the UNESCO would protect the unique historical and scientific value and encourage more study of the site.
-The Archaeological Institute is submitting a preliminary dossier in JUN-2008 and will omplete its scientific dossier in JUN-2009.
-This will be part of the submission to the UNESCO.
+The main idea was of course, that funding from the UNESCO would protect the unique historical and scientific value and encourage more study of the site.
+The Archaeological Institute planned submitting a preliminary dossier in JUN-2008 and a complete scientific dossier in JUN-2009.
+So far the cave made it on the tentative list.

 Con Moong means Cave of the Beast in the language of the Muong people, who make up 99% of the local population.
 The cave has two entrances, who look like two gaping mouths, which gives the rock the look of an animal head, hence the name.
 The cave is rather small, but dry and airy.
-The archaeologic area has a size of about 100m² and cave is 30m wide and some 10m high.
+The archaeological area has a size of about 100 m² and cave is 30 m wide and some 10 m high.

 Hang Con Moong is located in Cuc Phuong National Park, which has many karst features and caves.
 Several caves are open to park visitors, but they are not developed except for probably a ladder in steep parts.
 Cave visits require a permit, sufficient equipment including helmet and light, and if possible a guide.